YCK970402/starter-hugo-academic/content/presentation/Language-Seminar/index.md

 location: University of Illinois Urbana-Champaign
 address:
-  street:
+  street: testing
   city: Champaign
   region: IL
-  postcode: ''
+  postcode: '999'
   country: USA

-summary:
+summary: testing
-abstract: ''
+abstract: 'testing'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.